nuts-foundation/nuts-registry/docs/pages/technical/registry.rst

 =====     ======  =====  =============================================  ========
 Field     Type    Since  Description                                    Example
 =====     ======  =====  =============================================  ========
-issuedAt  string  v0     Time at which the event was issued type      string  v0     Type of the payload                            RegisterVendorEvent jws       string  v0     Optional.
+issuedAt  string  v0     Time at which the event was issued in UTC      1970-01-01T00:00:00Z type      string  v0     Type of the payload                            RegisterVendorEvent jws       string  v0     Optional.
 JWS-encoded signature of the event payload   object  v0     Actual payload of the event                    ``{"Message": "Hello, World!"}``